Kentucky's Child Care Development Fund (CCDF) Plan focuses on meeting the need for child care through specific strategies.

 To the extent funding is available, maintain gross income eligibility at 140 percent of the federal poverty level for initial application;

 To promote parental responsibility, families with an income above $900 a month may be accessed co-payments.
 (The number of family members does not change the amount of the co-payment.)

 Families that receive child care subsidies are responsible for paying the co-payment directly to the child care provider.

 Quality and Accessibility

-Incentives that are added to the daily rate for providers that are accredited ($2 a day), that operate nontraditional hours ($1 a day), or that serve children with special needs ($1 per child per day).
+Incentives added to the daily rate for accredited providers ($2 a day), providers operating nontraditional hours ($1 a day) or providers serving children with special needs ($1 per child per day).